The Latest: Passenger jet collides with helicopter while landing at DC's Reagan National Airport

 The Latest: Passenger jet collides with helicopter while landing at DC’s Reagan National Airport

-A passenger jet collided with a helicopter while landing at Ronald Reagan National Airport on Wednesday evening, prompting a large search-and-rescue operation in the nearby Potomac River.
+A jet with 60 passengers and four crew members aboard collided Wednesday with an Army helicopter while landing at Ronald Reagan National Airport near Washington, prompting a large search-and-rescue operation in the nearby Potomac River.

-There was no immediate word on casualties, but all takeoffs and landings from the airport near Washington have been halted.
+There was no immediate word on casualties or the cause of the collision, but takeoffs and landings from the airport near Washington were halted as helicopters from law enforcement agencies across the region flew over the scene in search of survivors.

 Here’s the latest: